 The investment will support the launch of Wollit’s first product, The Wollit Income Promise.
 An income stability tool that enables people to take home the same amount of money each month, even if their hours and earnings fluctuate.

 There are approximately 14M people in the UK who live without the financial security of a stable income.
-Frequent cash-flow shortages mean that they are five times more reliant on high-cost credit as well as four times more likely to incur late payment fees.
-This bad debt creates a knock-on effect on their wellbeing, with workers without a stable income more likely to suffer from poor mental and physical health than those in secure work.
+Frequent cash-flow shortages mean that they are five times more reliant on high-cost credit and four times more likely to incur late payment fees.
+This bad debt creates a knock-on effect on their wellbeing.
+Workers without a stable income more likely to suffer from poor mental and physical health than those in secure work.

 Wollit’s efforts will initially focus on supporting zero-hour workers whose contracts do not guarantee any hours of work at all.

 Unlike payday loans and credit cards, The Wollit Income Promise is personalised to each customers’ exact financial circumstances and needs.
-It provides vital interest-free cash top-ups when they earn less than normal, which is only paid back when they earn more than normal.
+It provides vital interest-free cash top-ups when they earn less than normal.
+Users only need to pay top-ups back when they earn more than normal.

 “Wollit is here to establish a new status quo in financial services.
 We want to make sure everyone has access to financial wellbeing.

-This funding supports our first product, The Wollit Income Promise, which offers a financial safety net for zero-hour and gig workers.
-With this, we set to end their monthly gamble of feast or famine and provide a safer, more sustainable option than the short-term, risky alternatives.”
+This funding supports our first product, The Wollit Income Promise.
+It offers a financial safety net for zero-hour and gig workers.
+We set to end their monthly gamble of feast or famine and provide a safer option than short-term, risky alternatives.”

 “We’re so pleased to announce that Wollit is one of the first companies to be backed through the BBVA & Anthemis Venture Creation Partnership.
-This means Wollit now has access to mentors and resources inside the Anthemis and BBVA ecosystems beyond pure capital - including product development, data science, business development, and talent resources - as they grow their business.
+This means Wollit now has access to mentors and resources inside the Anthemis and BBVA ecosystems beyond pure capital.
+This includes product development, data science, business development, and talent resources - as they grow their business.